 There was a footnote about using acid-free paper “subject to availability,” which wasn’t a dodge.
 At the time, acid-free papers were not widely available.
 They are now widespread.
 The notepad on your desk is almost certainly acid-free, and likely so are the post-its beside it.
 The paper in your printer is acid-free.
 The hand towels in the bathrooms here at ReCAP are acid-free, and not just because we’re that focused on preservation (though, let’s face it, we are), but because after 25 years, the paper industry has retooled.
 Things really changed.

 Like many of these stories, there’s a person whose name you’ve never heard who deserves credit, and there are institutions who put their weight behind her.
 I think it takes both, every time, to make progress.
 A motivated person and network of support, spark and a hearth, a bright idea and a place for it to grow… and also keep that spark from burning down the house, a realistic concern in this case, because Ellen McCrady was on fire.

-[Written at the request of my alma matter for their project, “Books and Destruction: Honoring Banned Books Week,” during August 2015.]
+[Written at the request of my alma mater for their project, “Books and Destruction: Honoring Banned Books Week,” during August 2015.]

 Libraries and archives are frequent targets in war and conflict.
 Institutions that support the rule of law, encourage the exploration of ideas and identity, and stand for intellectual freedom are a grace threat to regimes that seek to control all aspects of public and private life.